 - The choice of loss ratio for the premium provision is informed by historic and current year's to date accident year loss ratios.
-The unearned portion of the 2021 underwriting year may develop adversely or more favourable than the loss ratios selected. - The development patterns used to calculate the best estimate of claims provisions are based on historical claims settlement patterns.
+The unearned portion of the 2022 underwriting year may develop adversely or more favourable than the loss ratios selected. - The development patterns used to calculate the best estimate of claims provisions are based on historical claims settlement patterns.
 Future claims development may not reflect historic development. - The reinsurers' share of technical provisions is based on historic net loss ratios.
 The number of claims and relative size of each claim could have an impact on the net technical provision not captured in the loss ratio. - The payment patterns used in determining the cashflows may not be reflected in reality, particularly with respect to claims payments.
-They are however based on historic claims settlement patterns and can be considered a best estimate. - Future claims payments will be impacted by future claims inflation.
-An allowance for claims inflation is implicit within the projection methods that were used and have not made any additional explicit adjustments to the selected development patterns.
-Inflation may be higher than that implied from historic development triangles.

-- Direct claims handling expenses can be expected to impact future claim payments.
+They are however based on historic claims settlement patterns and can be considered a best estimate. - Future claims payments will be impacted by future claims inflation, on which there is currently heightened uncertainty.
+An allowance for claims inflation is implicit within the projection methods that were used. - Direct claims handling expenses can be expected to impact future claim payments.
 The estimates are intended to allow fully for future direct expenses by using the rate implicit within the historical claims development.
-Therefore, no explicit adjustment has been made for future direct expenses. - The counterparty default adjustment is estimated and no analysis has been carried out on the actual probability of default or loss given default of the reinsurers. - Other sources of uncertainty include but are not limited to: - Change in future claims / regulatory environment - Actual future claims inflation, whether from economic or non-economic drivers, may differ from that implied by historic data or explicit inflation assumptions where these have been made; - Latent claims emergence; - o Changes in mix of business over time, for example due to underwriting action; and - Some long-tailed segments that are material in reserve terms have limited / low volumes of historic data which may reduce reliability of historic claims experience.
+Therefore, no explicit adjustment has been made for future direct expenses. - The counterparty default adjustment is estimated and no analysis has been carried out on the actual probability of default or loss given default of the reinsurers. - Other sources of uncertainty include but are not limited to: - o Change in future claims / regulatory environment - Actual future claims inflation, whether from economic or non-economic drivers, may differ from that implied by historic data or explicit inflation assumptions where these have been made; - Latent claims emergence; - o Impact of underwriting changes, inflation, rate changes and premium increases on future business mix and future claims experience.
+In the current reporting period, there is heightened uncertainty relating to inflationary pressures than in previous reporting periods - Changes in mix of business over time, for example due to underwriting action; and - Some long-tailed segments that are material in reserve terms have limited / low volumes of historic data which may reduce reliability of historic claims experience.